Versión en Español

 Chilean Empanadas de Pino are a version of a dish found in many Spanish-speaking countries, with different variations and formats—sweet, savory, baked, or fried.
 The name “empanada” is derived from the Spanish word “empanar,” which means “to enclose something in pastry or bread for cooking.”

-How to make Empanadas de Pino?
+How to Make Empanadas de Pino

 The Chilean Pino Empanada is a baked recipe made from a dough of wheat flour, butter, and hard-boiled eggs, which is then filled with a mixture of ground beef and onions, olives, and hard-boiled eggs—a dish undoubtedly the most traditional and recognizable in Chilean cuisine.

-Preparation: 3 hours
+Prep Time: 3 hours

-Cooking: 1 hour 45 minutes
+Cook Time: 1 hour 45 minutes

-Servings: 6 people
+Servings: 6

 Ingredients

-For the pastry dough
+1. For the pastry dough

-• 1½ kg of flour (without baking powder)
+• 1½ kg of wheat flour

 • 375 g of butter